sankth/hello-world/README.md

 # hello-world
 To Begin with
-Lets see how much fun is to work with GitHub.
-Goodluck! and now what?
+Lets see how much fun is to work with GitHub. and now what?